 Place sprayer back up next to faucet spout.

-Try it out, just for fun.
-Double check under the sink to make sure all stays dry.
+Double-check under the sink to make sure all stays dry.

 A new kitchen faucet can do wonders in making any kitchen feel updated.
 The scale of this particular faucet – its height in relation to the sink and in proximity to the over-sink light – lends a sense of presence.